jaronfernandes/InfoLingo/README.md

 - Capacity to group articles with similar content.
 - Article ranking based on user-specific preferences.

+## Setup
+The project uses Maven dependencies which needs a Java (corretto) 20 SDK.
+You can set this up by going to Project Structure --> Project Settings --> Project --> SDK

+If you do not have this SDK, you can download it through IntelliJ.
+If you do not have IntelliJ, your IDE may or may not have it, so you may have to download it manually.

+After you have set up the project, see the **Instructions for Usage** section.

+__**Note:**__ when you run `Main.java` for the first time, you may get a compilation error stating that a bunch of classes were not found.
+You can fix this by going into the top-layer files, finding the `target` folder, and deleting it.

+## API Usage
+Please be aware that our News Article Retrieval and Translation API tokens have limited requests, notably article retrieval with 50 max requests a day and DeepL translate with approximately 122,368/500,000 characters at the moment.

+It is unlikely you will go over the translation API usage, but do not carelessly translate articles, even with translated articles being stored using memoization.

+Please be aware of this usage when you run the program!

+## Test Cases
+Our test cases can be located under the `tests` folder.
+Note that unlike the main program, the test cases call our *Testing News Retrieval API*, which retrieves different (and shortened article texts) news article, so it will not be the exact same as the default news API.
+This is because running all the tests will immediately use up the daily maximum requests.

 ## Tentative APIs
 - NewsAPI - https://newsapi.org
 - LibreTranslate - https://libretranslate.com/